 At the heart of any successful business is a great product.
 And to get a great product, you have to start with the best equipment.

-SendCutSend understands the best laser cut metal parts are going to come from a stat-of-the-art, high speed, fiber laser – so that’s what they went out and got.
+SendCutSend understands the best laser cut metal parts are going to come from a state-of-the-art, high-speed, fiber laser – so that’s what they went out and got.

 But first, before we get into what the ENSIS can do, let’s talk about a few of the laser cutting basics.
 If you’re just learning about laser cutting and exploring some of your options, here’s a quick introduction to some of the different methods: